 This special series is a part of CentSai’s commitment to financial literacy at every level.
-We’re collaborating with financial education advocate Sam X Renick on a series of short interviews, videos, and tips.
+We’re collaborating with financial education advocate Sam X Renick (creator of Sammy Rabbit) on a series of short interviews, videos, and tips.
 In this installment, CFP and Managing Director of United Capital Cary Carbonaro tells Renick a money memory from childhood and shares advice for teaching kids about money.

 Sam X Renick: What is the most important money habit you learned as a child?
 Briefly share the story of how you learned the habit and what impact it has had on you throughout your life.

 Cary Carbonaro: I saw that my dad made the money and my mom stayed home.
 I wanted to be the one who made the money.
 I also saw the dynamic of fighting over money.
 The parent who had the money seemed to have more control over decisions.